aya-sayed-30/alx-pre_course/README.md

-this is the final stage
+this is the final stage.